-Your best chance at successfully answering this year’s Full-Time MBA application essays comes from approaching them thoughtfully.
-The purpose of these essays is to understand why you want to attend Texas McCombs, and to learn more about you as an individual.
-With a genuine goal of authenticity and the tips below, you will be well on your way to submitting a strong application.
+The most successful MBA application essays result from a thoughtful and genuine response to the prompts.
+Specifically, we want to understand why you want to attend Texas McCombs, and to learn more about you as an individual.
+It’s personal for a reason.
+With a goal of authenticity and the tips below to aid you, you will be well on your way to submitting a strong application.

 You may be wondering, “How do I introduce myself in only 250 words or through a one minute clip?”
 Don’t worry– you’re not alone.
 Many applicants struggle with how to package their entire experience into a short essay.

 First, this prompt is purposely open-ended.
 It grants you the freedom to introduce yourself in a way that is authentically you.
 When you first meet someone, what’s your elevator pitch?
 Give us a well-rounded mix of information, so that we better understand who you are in a more complete sense, and not only in one facet of your life.
 Think about what makes you tick.

 But don’t forget about the first sentence of the prompt: “We will learn a lot about your professional background through your resume and letter of recommendation.”
 This is meant to remind you that the admissions committee will already know a lot about your background through other parts of the application.
 While your professional life is important, this essay is your opportunity to share who you are outside of the bullet points on your resume.